SETI/rms-pdstemplate/README.md

 The following pre-defined functions can be used inside any expression in the template.

 `BASENAME(filepath)`:
-        The basename of the given file path, with leading directory paths removed.
+        The basename of `filepath`, with leading directory path removed.

 `BOOL(value, true='true', false='false')`:
-        This value as a PDS4 boolean, typically either "true" or "false".
+        Return `true` if `value` evaluates to Boolean True; otherwise, return `false`.

 `COUNTER(name)`:
-        The current value of a counter of the given name, starting at 1.
+        The current value of a counter identified by `name`, starting at 1.

+`CURRENT_TIME(date_only=False)`:
+        The current time in the local time zone as a string of the form "yyyy-mm-ddThh:mm:sss" if `date_only=False` or "yyyy-mm-dd" if `date_only=True`.

 `CURRENT_ZULU(date_only=False)`:
-        The current UTC time as a string of the form "yyyy-mm-ddThh:mm:ssZ".
+        The current UTC time as a string of the form "yyyy-mm-ddThh:mm:sssZ" if `date_only=False` or "yyyy-mm-dd" if `date_only=True`.

-`DATETIME(string, offset=0, digits=None)`:
+`DATETIME(time, offset=0, digits=None)`:
-        Convert the given date/time string to a year-month-day format with a trailing "Z".
-An optional offset in seconds can be applied.
-It makes an educated guess at the appropriate number of digits in the fractional seconds if this is not specified explicitly.
+        Convert `time` as an arbitrary date/time string or TDB seconds to an ISO date format with a trailing "Z".
+An optional `offset` in seconds can be applied.
+The returned string contains an appropriate number of decimal digits in the seconds field unless `digits` is specified explicitly.
+If `time` is "UNK", then "UNK" is returned.

-`DATETIME_DOY(string)`:
-        Convert the given date/time string to a year and day of year format with a trailing "Z".
-Inputs are the same as for DATETIME.
+`DATETIME_DOY(time, offset=0, digits=None)`:
+        Convert `time` as an arbitrary date/time string or TDB seconds to an ISO date of the form "yyyy-dddThh:mm:ss[.fff]Z".
+An optional `offset` in seconds can be applied.
+The returned string contains an appropriate number of decimal digits in the seconds field unless `digits` is specified explicitly.
+If `time` is "UNK", then "UNK" is returned.

 `DAYSECS(string)`:
-        The number of elapsed seconds since the beginning of the most recent day.
+        The number of elapsed seconds since the most recent midnight. `time` can be a date/time string, a time string, or TDB seconds.

 `FILE_BYTES(filepath)`:
-        The size of the specified file in bytes.
+        The size in bytes of the file specified by `filepath`.

 `FILE_MD5(filepath)`:
-        The MD5 checksum of the specified file.
+        The MD5 checksum of the file specified by `filepath`.

 `FILE_RECORDS(filepath)`:
-        The number of records in the specified file if it is ASCII; 0 if the file is binary.
+        The number of records in the the file specified by `filepath` if it is ASCII; 0 if the file is binary.

+`FILE_TIME(filepath)`:
+        The modification time in the local time zone of the file specified by `filepath` in the form "yyyy-mm-ddThh:mm:ss".

 `FILE_ZULU(filepath)`:
-        The UTC modification time of the specified file as a string of the form "yyyy-mm-ddThh:mm:ss.sssZ".
+        The UTC modification time of the the file specified by `filepath` in the form "yyyy-mm-ddThh:mm:ssZ".

+`LABEL_PATH()`:
+        The full directory path to the label file being written.

 `NOESCAPE(text)`:
-        Normally, evaluated expressions are "escaped", to ensure that they are suitable for embedding in a PDS label.
-For example, `>` inside a string in an XML label will be replaced by `&gt;`.
-This function prevents the returned text from being escaped, allowing it to contain literal XML.
+        If the template is XML, evaluated expressions are "escaped" to ensure that they are suitable for embedding in a PDS label.
+For example, ">" inside a string will be replaced by "&gt;".
+This function prevents `text` from being escaped in the label, allowing it to contain literal XML.

 `RAISE(exception, message)`:
-        Raise an exception with the given class and message.
+        Raise an exception with the given class `exception` and the `message`.

 `REPLACE_NA(value, if_na)`:
-        Return the value of the second argument if the first argument is "N/A";
-        otherwise, return the first value.
+        Return `if_na` if `value` equals "N/A"; otherwise, return `value`.

 `REPLACE_UNK(value, if_unk)`:
-        Return the value of the second argument if the first argument is "UNK";
-        otherwise, return the first value.
+        Return `if_unk` if `value` equals "UNK"; otherwise, return `value`.

 `TEMPLATE_PATH()`:
         The directory path to the template file.